aanandi2004/agriculture-project-disease-aid-/README.md

 # 🌾 AI-Powered Crop Disease Detection & Weather-Aware Treatment System

-AgriAid is an AI-based crop disease detection system that uses deep learning models to classify plant diseases from images of leaves.
+This is an AI-based crop disease detection system that uses deep learning models to classify plant diseases from images of leaves.
 It also provides **organic & chemical treatments**, **prevention methods**, and **weather-aware recommendations** using real-time weather APIs.

 This system currently supports: